Frequently asked questions about hernias – understandable answers from the VenaZiel Hernia Center Berlin

 9. does the health insurance company cover the costs of the operation?

-Yes, hernia operations are generally covered by health insurance companies, as they are medically necessary procedures.
-If you have statutory health insurance, billing is carried out as usual via your health insurance company (only the statutory co-payment is due, if applicable).
+Yes, hernia operations are generally covered by health insurance providers, as they are medically necessary procedures.
+If you are covered by statutory health insurance, billing will be handled as usual through your health insurance provider (only the statutory co-payment will apply, if required).

 10. can a femoral hernia be prevented?

-A femoral hernia cannot be prevented with certainty, but you can take some preventative measures.
-It is important to strengthen the connective tissue and not put unnecessary strain on it: maintain a healthy body weight, eat a diet rich in vitamins and minerals (for good collagen in the tissue) and do moderate exercise to strengthen the abdominal muscles.
+A femoral hernia cannot be prevented with certainty, but you can take some preventive measures.
+It is important to strengthen connective tissue and avoid unnecessary strain: maintain a healthy body weight, eat a diet rich in vitamins and minerals (for good collagen in the tissue), and engage in moderate exercise to strengthen abdominal muscles.

 Avoid chronic straining – a high-fiber diet or mild laxatives can help with constipation, while the cause of a chronic cough should be treated.